cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

     INCLUDING ALL
     :   `INCLUDING ALL` is an abbreviated form of all available options (It may be useful to specify  individual `EXCLUDING` clauses after `INCLUDING ALL` to select all but some specific options.)

 :   You can also use the `LIKE` clause to copy column definitions from views, foreign tables, or composite types.
-Greenplum Database ignores inapplicable options (for example, `INCLUDING INDEXES` from a view).
+Cloudberry Database ignores inapplicable options (for example, `INCLUDING INDEXES` from a view).

 CONSTRAINT constraint_name
 :   An optional name for a column or table constraint.
 If the constraint is violated, the constraint name is present in error messages, so constraint names like `column must be positive` can be used to communicate helpful constraint information to client applications.
 (Use double-quotes to specify constraint names that contain spaces.)
 If a constraint name is not specified, the system generates a name.